Why Human Guidance Matters in Collaborative Vibe Coding: Discussion

 \section{Discussion}

-Here, we systematically explore human-AI compositions and roles in vibe coding.
-Across multiple experiments, human-led coding consistently improved over iterations, while AI-led coding often collapsed despite access to the same information and similar execution capabilities.
-This points to key struggles of today's AI systems in sustaining coherent high-level direction across repeated interactions, of the kind necessary for successful vibe coding.
-Our results highlight that studying human–AI collaboration directly reveals behaviors that would be missed by evaluating autonomous AI agents alone.
+As vibe coding becomes an increasingly widespread practice, it is important to characterize how it impacts collective outcomes, and what arrangements of human-AI collaboration yield the best outcome.
+Our experimental paradigm makes it possible to systematically explore different human-AI compositions and roles in vibe coding.
+Across 18 experiments (and two evaluation experiments), human-led coding consistently improved over iterations, while AI-led coding often collapsed despite access to the same information and similar execution capabilities.
+This highlights significant challenges for the AI systems we studied in maintaining coherent high-level cumulative improvements across repeated interactions, a critical factor for successful vibe coding.
+Our results show how studying human–AI collaboration directly reveals behaviors that would be missed by evaluating autonomous AI agents alone.

-A key finding is the systematic misalignment between how humans and AI use language to guide collaboration.
-Humans tend to issue short, action-oriented instructions that focus on what to change next while AI produces long, descriptive instructions that emphasize details.
+One of our key findings is the systematic misalignment between how humans and AI systems use language to guide collaboration.
+Humans tend to provide short, action-oriented instructions that focus on what requires changing, while AI systems produce long, descriptive instructions that emphasize details.
 Importantly, constraining instruction length did not eliminate this gap, indicating that misalignment arises from differences in strategy rather than verbosity.
-This can also be supported by our results that AI prefers its own creations rather than humans'.
-This aligns with broader concerns that language models may optimize for descriptive completeness instead of goal-directed coordination in interactive tasks \citep{tsvilodub2023overinformative,miehling2024language,ma2025pragmatics}.
+This is also supported by our results that AI systems have lower sensitivity to the quality difference between human- and AI-led vibe coding creations, alongside a tendency to evaluate their own creations more favorably.
+This aligns with broader concerns that large language models may optimize for descriptive completeness instead of goal-directed coordination in interactive tasks \citep{tsvilodub2023overinformative,miehling2024language,ma2025pragmatics}.

-Our hybrid and role-division experiments further clarify how labor should be allocated in human–AI systems.
+Our hybrid and role-division experiments further clarify how labor could be effectively allocated in human–AI systems.
 Partial human involvement improved performance relative to fully AI-driven pipelines, but even limited AI guidance could shift the coding trajectory in ways that later human input could not fully correct.
-At the same time, decomposing the vibe coder role showed that high-level idea generation and instruction are the critical human contributions, whereas evaluation and selection can often be delegated to AI without loss in performance.
+At the same time, decomposing the vibe coder role showed that high-level idea generation and instruction are -- in our setup -- the critical human contributions, whereas evaluation and selection can often be delegated to AI without loss in performance.
 This suggests a practical design principle for hybrid systems: humans should set direction, while AI can support evaluation and execution.